-The Royal Society of Medicine aims to maintain a high standard in all its work and we welcome feedback from our all our customers.
+We aim to maintain a high standard in all our work and we welcome feedback from all our members and others.

 - Deal with any complaint promptly, thoroughly and impartially

 - Keep any personal details you provide fully confidential and only share with relevant people assessing the complaint, where necessary

 If you feel that we have not met the high standards we set for ourselves or your expectations, please let us know.
 We value and always take seriously any feedback, so that we can improve our services.

 Please note the complaint can only relate to the work of the RSM.
 For example, if we fail to respond to your enquiry, fail to achieve appropriate standards or quality of service, or there is a delay in providing a service.

 Making a complaint

 If you have a complaint, please let us know immediately, or at most one month after the event leading to the complaint.
 This is so that we can ensure that your complaint is resolved quickly.
 Please provide as much information as possible, in particular:

 - Where and when the cause for complaint arose